nuxt/docs/en/api/configuration-router.md

 - Default: `undefined`
 - Available since: v2.10

-If this option iss set to true, trailing slashes will be appended to every route.
+If this option is set to true, trailing slashes will be appended to every route.
 If set to false, they'll be removed.

 **Attention**: This option should not be set without preparation and has to be tested thoroughly.
 When setting `router.trailingSlash` to something else than `undefined`, the opposite route will stop working.
 Thus 301 redirects should be in place and you *internal linking* has to be adapted correctly.
 If you set `trailingSlash` to `true`, then only `example.com/abc/` will work but not `example.com/abc`.
 On false, it's vice-versa